omermir123/AI-final-project/README.md

 need to add

 ## About Us
-This is the final project we submitted as part of the Introduction to Artificial Intelligence course.
+This is the final project we submitted as part of the Introduction to Artificial Intelligence course at the Hebrew University of Jerusalem.
-Fell free to contact us:
+Feel free to contact us:

 - Omer Mirzaev: omer.mirzaev@mail.huji.ac.il
 - Edith Elkanovich: edith.elkanovich@mail.huji.ac.il